zmei-framework/generator/docs/models/4_calculated_fields.rst

 .. note::

     Avoid overly complex expressions.
-There is a @mixin extra that allows complex functionality to be added to the model.
+There is a @mixin extension that allows complex functionality to be added to the model.
     You can also use :ref:`Imports` to use external code in expression.